sf-wdi-22-23/modules-23/w07-ruby-on-rails-conf/d2-dawn-rails-auth/README.md

   # Gemfile
   #
   # Use ActiveModel has_secure_password
-  gem 'bcrypt', '~> 3.1.7'
+  gem 'bcrypt'
   ```

 6. From the terminal, run `bundle install` (or `bundle` for short) to install `bcrypt`.

 #### Sign Up Routes

-7. Add a root route that points to `"site#index"`.
+7. Add a root route that points to `"site#index"` and create an `index.html.erb` template in your `views/site` folder.

-8. Add resources for users with the actions ONLY `new`, `create`, and `show`.
+8. Even though we are doing Auth, we want our routes to conform to a RESTful convention, so `users#new` will be our GET signup tempalte, `users#create` is our POST signup route, and `users#show` will be our user profile page.
+Add `resources :users` to `routes.rb` with the actions ONLY `new`, `create`, and `show`.
 Run `rake routes` in the terminal to see all your routes.

 #### Site Controller & Homepage View

 9. Start your server and visit `localhost:3000` in the browser.
 Start debugging errors until the view rendered on the `root_path` has:
   * A welcome message
-  * A button (link) that leads to the route `"/users/new"`
+  * A button (remember: `link_to` or try `button_to`) that leads to the route `"/users/new"`

-  **Note:** Typically our controllers are plural, i.e. `UsersController`.
+  **Note:** Typically controllers are always plural, i.e. `UsersController`.
 In the case of our `SiteController`, it's ok for it to be singular since it only contains logic related to static pages and is not interacting with any resources in our database.

 #### Users Controller